aleshaleksey/fansys23/05-skills.md

 ___
 ### Tool Proficiencies

 Using tools usually requires a roll of an associated skill.
 Some skills cannot be used for certain purposes unless the character is also proficient with appropriate tools.
+More precisely, they lack the specific training to make best use of it, and the dice roll is therefore capped at 12, as described in "[Skill points (ranks)](#skill-points-ranks)".

 At the group's discretion it can makes sense for other skills may be associated with a tool (eg woodworking tools being used with **fortify** for making big items like wooden walls).
 Tools and their properties are further discussed below (in the "[Tools](#kit-and-tool-descriptions)" sections).

 - Athletics group based:
   - Diver's tools
-  - Climber's kit
+  - Climber's kit (rope)
 - Fortify based
   - Entrenching tools
   - Mason's tools